isomerpages/moe-northshorepri/_departments/CCE/MOE Sexuality Education in Schools.md

 9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
 This form will be communicated to parents at the start of the year and is also downloadable [here](/files/Parent_Opt_out__sexuality_Ed_Form.pdf).
 The completed opt-out form is to be submitted by 28/02/2025.

-10. Parents can contact the school at 62026490 or email to [northshore_ps@moe.edu.sg](mailto:northshore_ps@moe.edu.sg)  for discussion or to seek clarification about the school’s Sexuality Education programme.<p></p>
+10. Parents can contact the school at 62026490 or email to [northshore_ps@moe.edu.sg](mailto:northshore_ps@moe.edu.sg)  for discussion or to seek clarification about the school’s Sexuality Education programme.